programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

 # Further Reading

-The commands for terminating the easydb are listed in chapter [Operation](../betrieb/betrieb.html).
+More commands are listed in chapter [Operation](../betrieb/betrieb.html), for example how to update or backup.

 If you install more than one easydb on one server, please see the additions in chapter [Instantiation](../instances/instances.html).